berkimbayev/kinnow/README.md

 #
 ### Contributors
-Any contributions to this project are highly appreciated! (all contributors wll appear in this section)
+Any contributions to this project are highly appreciated! (all contributors will appear in this section)

 #
 **License.** This project is distributed under a [Creative Commons](https://creativecommons.org/share-your-work/public-domain/) license.